Testing for Prostate Cancer: Early Detection and Screening

 Choosing the best treatment option for you

-The benefit of prostate cancer screening is its potential to catch prostate cancer at an early stage, when the cancer is still localized and you have numerous options for treatment.
+The benefit of prostate cancer screening is its potential to catch prostate cancer at an early stage, when the cancer is still localized and there are options for treatment.5

 - Radiation therapy